Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: Summary and Conclusions

-Again, it is noteworthy that these results significantly modify the expected EMRI rates for high injection rates when collisions are not accounted for.
-In such simulations (see also \cite{SariFragione2019}), injected stars have sizable probabilities to either be disrupted by the SMBH on plunging orbits or on gradually-circularized orbits due to GW emission, so high injection rates predict comparable EMRI and TDE rates.
-Allowing for collisions is therefore crucial when considering the prospects of detecting luminous GW emission in due to main-sequence star EMRIs, or for interacting EMRIs to create quasi-periodic emissions \citep{Metzgeretal2022}.
+Again, it is noteworthy that these results significantly modify the expected EMRI rates for high injection rates when collisions are not considered.
+In such simulations (see also \cite{SariFragione2019}), injected stars have sizable probabilities to either be disrupted by the SMBH on plunging orbits or on gradually circularized orbits due to GW emission, so high injection rates predict comparable EMRI and TDE rates.
+Allowing for collisions is therefore crucial when considering the prospects of detecting luminous GW emission due to main-sequence-star EMRIs, or for interacting EMRIs to create quasiperiodic emissions \citep{Metzgeretal2022}.

-An important aspect of our results is the spatial distribution of high velocity stellar collisions.
+An important aspect of our results is the spatial distribution of high-velocity stellar collisions.
 In our simplified model we assumed that collisions are "destructive" when the typical velocity, estimated according to the SMBH potential, is greater than the stellar escape velocity.
-For Sun-like stars destructive collisions correspond at energies of order $\sim 10^{49}\;$ergs and higher.
-In terms of the distance form the SMBH, for Milky-Way parameters this corresponds to a distance of order $R_{col}\leq 10^{16}\;$cm.
-In a steady-state, gravitationally relaxed system, stars are supplied to the inner part of the cusp through diffusion in energy and angular momentum space - in other words, from the outer cusp to its interior.
+For Sun-like stars DCs correspond to energies of order $\sim 10^{49}\;$erg and higher.
+In terms of the distance from the SMBH, for Milky-Way parameters this corresponds to a distance of order $R_{col}\leq 8\;$mpc.
+In a steady state, gravitationally relaxed system, stars are supplied to the inner part of the cusp through diffusion in energy and angular momentum space; in other words, from the outer cusp to its interior.
 As a result, almost all collisions occur close to $R_{col}$, which implies that the optical flare following the collision will be very dim, and the debris will, at best, accrete very slowly onto the SMBH.
 The observational potential of such collisions is poor.
 However, stars from disrupted binaries are injected much closer to the SMBH than $R_{col}$, and their collisions will respectively be more energetic.
-We reproduce the rough analytic estimate of \cite{BalbergSariLoeb2013}, that most destructive collisions of injected stars will be at energies of order $10^{51}-10^{52}\;$ergs, implying a short but bright optical flare.
-These are "collisional-supernovae", whose rate might be comparable to the TDE rate, if the binary disruption rate is significant.
+We reproduce the rough analytic estimate of \cite{BalbergSariLoeb2013}, that most DCs of injected stars will be at energies of order $10^{51}-10^{52}\;$erg, implying a short but bright optical flare.
+These are "collisional supernovae", whose rate might be comparable to the TDE rate, if the binary disruption rate is significant.